What Quals do You Need to Become a Photographer?

 If, after reading all of the above, you are still interested in becoming a photographer, then the following section will help to set you on the correct path to achieving your dream.

-The truth is, to succeed as a photographer you need to be creative, have fantastic people skills, have a strong eye for detail, and have good technical prowess (to keep up with technological advances).
-If you possess any of these skills, then applying for a photography course will be easier.
+The truth is, to succeed as a photographer you need to be creative, have fantastic people skills, have a strong eye for detail, and possess good technical prowess to keep up with technological advances.
+If you have these skills, then applying for a photography course will be much easier.

-Whilst you don’t technically need to have any formal qualifications to call yourself a professional photographer, entering into a higher education program or completing an online photography course or a university degree can help to improve your odds of securing a job.
-More importantly, these qualifications can help you to develop your skills, hone your talent, and enable you to establish important industry connections.
+Whilst you don’t technically need to have any formal qualifications to call yourself a professional photographer, entering into a higher education program or completing an online photography course or university degree can improve your odds of securing a job.
+More importantly, these qualifications can help you develop your skills, hone your talent, and enable you to establish important industry connections.

-• GCSEs and A-Levels – if you plan to apply for a photography degree or higher education course, then you will need five GCSEs graded at 9-4/A*- C. This should include GCSEs in Maths and English.
-In addition to this, you will need 2-3 A-Levels in at least one of the following subjects – art, design, or media.
+• GCSEs and A-Levels: If you plan to apply for a photography degree or higher education course, then you will need five GCSEs graded at 9–4/A*–C. This should include Maths and English.
+In addition to this, you will need 2–3 A-Levels in at least one of the following subjects – art, design, or media.

-• If you don’t plan to go the degree route, then you can try registering for any number of online photography courses.
-These will allow you to explore photography, develop your theoretical and technical skills, and most importantly help you to gain an accredited qualification.
+• Online courses: If you don’t plan to go the degree route, then you can register for any number of online photography courses.
+These will allow you to explore photography, develop your theoretical and technical skills, and most importantly help you gain an accredited qualification.
 Another bonus to doing an online course is that you can complete it at a time, place, and pace of your choosing.
-This means you can easily fit your studies around your existing work/social commitments, and escape the pressure of having to complete your assignments by a set deadline.

 Whilst photography qualifications will make things easier for you as a photographer, it is pivotal that you also gain as much experience as possible before you apply for a job.